pzingg/cargo_shipping/README.md

 * `resources "/handling_reports", HandlingReportController` (to create a handling report via an HTTP POST request)

 ## Testing

 The test at `cargo_lifecycle_scenario_test.exs` is closely based on the [CargoLifecycleScenarioTest.java](https://github.com/citerus/dddsample-core/blob/master/src/test/java/se/citerus/dddsample/scenario/CargoLifecycleScenarioTest.java) in the original Java implementation.

+## TODO

+* Search page for voyages
+* Apply all handling history events to a cargo (route specification + virgin itinerary).
+  May need to save the cargo's original route specification in the aggregate, and create a new event type for a route specification / itinerary update for this to work.